 Despite this lack of societal ubiquity, lager in bottles (in bottiglia – “een bot-EELL-ya”, usually 330 ml) or on draft (alla spina – “ah-lah SPEE-nah”) is available in most bars and restaurants.

-Beer alla spina (draft from the tap is served in glasses of the size media (400 ml, ~13.5 fl oz) or piccola (200 ml, ~6 fl oz).
-There is also an official grande glass of 1 litre, but it’s extremely rare.
+Beer alla spina (draft from the tap) is usually served in glasses of the size media (400 ml, ~13.5 fl oz) or piccola (200 ml, ~6 fl oz).
+There’s also an official grande glass of 1 litre, but it’s extremely rare.

-Una chiara media alla spina (oon-ah kyAR-ah MEDDy-ah ah-la SPEEN-ah).
+Una chiara media alla spina (OON-ah kyAR-ah MEDDy-ah ah-la SPEEN-ah).

 Mass-produced lager in Rome

-Italy only really exports mass-produced lager in the form of Peroni (in actual fact their ‘Nastro Azzuro’ – blue ribbon – recipe; regular Peroni, which comes in a brown bottle and tastes very similar, is not exported), which is a crisp but bland and slightly sweet industrial lager that sits alongside other brands such as Poretti and Moretti – though worth a mention in the industrial lager category are Menabrea from the north of Italy, and Ichnusa from Sardinia, which are both more ‘dry’ and a little more tasty.
-This author actually likes most of these, but real beer snobs may not!
+Italy only really exports mass-produced lager in the form of Peroni (in actual fact their ‘Nastro Azzuro’ – blue ribbon – recipe; regular Peroni, which comes in a brown bottle and tastes very similar, is not exported), which is a crisp but bland and slightly sweet industrial lager that sits alongside other brands such as Poretti and Moretti – though worth a mention in the industrial lager category are Menabrea from the north of Italy, and Ichnusa from Sardinia, which are both more ‘dry’ and a little more tasty, though the non-filtrata (unfiltered) version of Ichnusa is somewhat smoother.

-Each of these breweries has some ‘special edition’ beers including rossa and extra hoppy stuff, but all are still mass-produced.
+Each of these breweries has some ‘special edition’ beers including IPAs, rossa and extra hoppy stuff, but all are still mass-produced.

-How much is beer in Rome
+How much is beer in Rome?

-Despite this, the revolution continues with a small but growing band of passionate producers and consumers.
+Despite there not being a deep pub culture in Rome (the most popular place to drink is still a bar, aka café), the revolution continues with a small but growing band of passionate producers and consumers and places to drink their output.
 Beer festivals are common in Rome, particularly in the summer months, and are full of small producers of seriously tasty ales and stouts from all over the country.
-The brands and batches in the beer revolution are so small that it’s difficult for us to specify individual brews, though this author recently had an IPA from Birra da Mare that was awesome.
+The brands and batches in the beer revolution are so small that it’s difficult for us to specify individual brews, though this author recently had an IPA from ‘Birra da Mare‘ by the coast at Fiumicino that was awesome.

-So to sample the wares in Rome, we suggest that you visit some of the pubs and brewhouses that are springing up around the city and try the beers out – most of the bars will provide you with a small taster.
-All of the places mentioned below have a healthy, swift rotation of cask-fresh guest ales and imports on tap.
-Pubs to go to include:
+So to sample the wares in Rome, we suggest that you visit some of the pubs and brewhouses that are springing up around the city and try the local production out – most of the bars will provide you with a small taster in a shot glass before you commit to a larger beer.
+This list is by no means comprehensive: new places open up nearly every month.

 - Open Baladin at Via degli Specchi 6 near Largo Argentina (huge selection; bonus: great burgers) [map]

 - Eataly near Piramide (a vast and flashy food hypermarket with restaurants and its own brewery on the premises, plus guest beers) [map]

 - Rive Gauche at Via dei Sabelli, 43 in San Lorenzo [map]

-and an honourable mentions should also go to:
+and honourable mentions should also go to: